Neural Scaling Laws for Learning-based Identification of Nonlinear Systems: Introduction

-NSLs were first studied in \cite{hestness2017deep} with the key finding that these typically take the very simple form of a saturated power law with $\alpha, \beta \ge0, \delta < 0$.
+NSLs were first studied in \cite{hestness2017deep} with the key finding that these {often} take the very simple form of a saturated power law with $\alpha, \beta \ge0, \delta < 0$.
 In \cite{hestness2017deep}, it was also pointed out that a certain amount of minimal resources must be committed to observe this scaling behavior.
-With a very small amount of resources, the model will only be able to learn ``best guessing".
+With a very small amount of resources {such as the amount of data and model size}, the model will only be able to learn ``best guessing".
 On the $\log$-$\log$ scale, \eqref{eq:power_law} is the graph of a function that is approximately linear with slope $\delta$ representing smooth scaling.
 The scaling then saturates once $r$ is large enough such that $\alpha \sim \beta r^\delta$.

 NSLs have been observed for several machine learning tasks such as language models~\cite{kaplan2020scaling} where NSLs have been used to predict the resources necessary to successfully train a $175$~billion parameter large language model~\cite{brown2020language}.
 In addition, NSLs were determined for image-text models in \cite{alabdulmohsin2022revisiting}, for vision transformers in \cite{zhai2022scaling}, and for language image pretraining \cite{cherti2023reproducible}.
 Recently, feature learning has been investigated as a way to improve NSLs in~\cite{bordelon2025feature}.
-There have also been theoretical efforts in understanding NSLs \cite{maloney2022solvable,bahri2024explaining,paquette20244+}.
+There have also been theoretical efforts in understanding NSLs \cite{maloney2022solvable,bahri2024explaining,paquette20244+}. {Since these theoretical investigations are not yet general enough to cover complex machine learning systems typical in learning-based system identification, we will focus on a purely empirical approach.}

-In this paper, we bring these ideas to the domain of system identification.
-Specifically, we present the first systematic experimental study of NSLs in this context.
-Our results show how scaling behavior manifests itself in system identification tasks, and we provide practical information on the resources required to achieve the desired accuracy.
+In this paper, we bring these ideas to the domain of learning-based system identification.
+Specifically, we present the first systematic experimental study of NSLs in this context. {We study several state-space system architectures like input-affine and port-Hamiltonian for which the coefficients that are represented by multi-layer perceptrons (MLPs) as well as input-output approaches like NARX and SUBNET.} Our results show how scaling behavior manifests itself in system identification tasks and we provide practical information on the resources required to achieve the desired accuracy.
 We believe that these findings offer a principled way to evaluate the feasibility of identification problems and to plan resource allocation.